 Anadrol vs. Superdrol: Comparing Side Effects

-If you simply want a side-by-side comparison rather than learn about each drug individually, skip to the end.
+If you just want the side-by-side comparison, skip to the end.

 What is Anadrol?

-Anadrol, also called Oxymetholone, is a powerful anabolic steroid.
-Initially, doctors used Anadrol to treat anemia because it helps increase red blood cell production.
-Over time, bodybuilders discovered its benefits for muscle mass gain, making it popular in the fitness world.
+Anadrol (oxymetholone) is a powerful anabolic steroid.
+Doctors originally used it to treat anemia because it boosts red blood cell production.
+Bodybuilders later picked it up for its muscle mass gains.

 Origins and Medical Use